Piz Pazzola

 Description

 We start the tour in Mutschnengia, a small mountain village opposite Curaglia.
-If there is little snow, it is pleasant to walk to Stagias on the snow-covered road.
-But we use the already existing ascent tracks over the field and after the pretty mountain pastures below the hill we dive into the forest.
-We are in a wildlife sanctuary and the route is orange signposted.
-At the hut in Tegia Nova we take a break before we take the direction to the broad ridge of Plaun Grond.
-The key point is point 2361.
-If there is enough snow we can cope with the short upswing with skis, otherwise a few minutes of carrying are announced.
-What lies ahead of us after this stage drags on longer than expected, but finally we overcome the last meters of altitude to the wide summit.
-The valley view to Sedrun is overwhelming and if we weren't so excited about the descent, we might stay a little longer and count peaks.
+When there is little snow, it is pleasant to walk to Stagias on the snow-covered road.
+However, we use the existing ascent tracks across the field and after the pretty May meadows below the hill we enter the forest.
+The key point is point 2361: if there is enough snow, we can manage the short ascent on skis, otherwise we have to carry our skis for a few minutes.
+What lies ahead of us after this stage takes longer than expected, but we finally manage the last few metres to the broad summit.
+The view of the valley to Sedrun is overwhelming and if we weren't so excited about the descent, we would perhaps stay a little longer and count the summits.

-The descent over the north side through the valley Puzzetta to Crest Miez holds all promises for powder snow.
-Through the forest we glide loosely on the alpine road to Stagias and afterwards we take the snow as it is.
-The southern slope is quickly free of snow and not always optimal to drive.
+The descent down the north side through the Puzzetta valley to Crest Miez fulfils all the promises of powder snow.
+We glide easily through the forest on the alpine road to Stagias and then take the snow as it is.
+The south-facing slope quickly becomes snow-free and is not always ideal for skiing.

-Option departure: From Stagias in a southerly direction to the mountain pastures of Plauns, then until shortly before the height Truaisch and over the suspension bridge to Mutschnengia.
-Better snow reliability.
+Alternative descent: From Stagias in a southerly direction to the Maiensäss of Plauns, then to just before Truaisch and over the suspension bridge to Mutschnengia.
+Better snow conditions.

 Geheimtipp